animeavi/twoot/README.md

 Instead twoot is self contained and handles all the processing.

-UPDATE 06 MAR 2020: Added functionality to automatically get images from tweets considered as "sensitive content"
+**UPDATE 06 MAR 2020**  Added functionality to automatically get images from tweets considered as "sensitive content"

-UPDATE 15 FEB 2020: Twoot has been rewritten to make use of the mobile twitter page without JavaScript after the breaking change of last week.
+**UPDATE 15 FEB 2020**  Twoot has been rewritten to make use of the mobile twitter page without JavaScript after the breaking change of last week.